 I am not only passionate about exploring and appreciating our incredible Earth, but also about taking part in the effort to preserve it.
 This includes supporting companies that are consciously aware of their environmental footprint.
 Keep reading to discover some of my favorite eco friendly beauty brands who’s passion for conservation and the environment is clearly evident in their business practices.

-Dr. Bronner’s is the poster child for sustainable beauty brands, and thanks to my earth-loving mama I’ve been lucky enough to have a bottle their Peppermint Soap in my shower since I was a kid.
+Dr. Bronner’s is the poster child for eco friendly beauty brands, and thanks to my earth-loving mama I’ve been lucky enough to have a bottle their Peppermint Soap in my shower since I was a kid.

 Their mission is to make socially and environmentally responsible products of the highest quality, and they dedicate their profits to helping make a better world.
 They are committed to sustainability and source their ingredients from fair trade projects all over the world.